 - Cover the baking dish with some aluminum foil and place that lasagna into the oven to bake for about 20 to 25 minutes, until the cheese has melted.
 Remove the foil and continue baking for an additional 5 to 10 minutes, it should be nice and bubbly.

-- Lastly, turn on the broiler to high and allow the top of the cheese to lightly toast.
+- Lastly, turn on the broiler to high and allow the top of the cheese to lightly brown.
 Watch it carefully though, you should only need about 2 to 5 minutes.
-Carefully remove it and allow it to cool for 5 to 10 minutes before cutting to serve warm.
+Carefully remove it from the oven and allow it to cool for 5 to 10 minutes before cutting to serve warm.
 Enjoy!

 Notes